Meats and Sausages

 Cures

-sodium nitrite and sodium nitrate is added to develop red color and to prevent pathogenic (dangerous) bacteria from growing.
+sodium nitrite and sodium nitrate are added to develop red color and to prevent pathogenic (dangerous) bacteria from growing.
 Cure 1 (sodium nitrite) and cure 2 (contains sodium nitrite and sodium nitrate).
 Both cures can be applied, although cure 2 is usually chosen for making dry sausages as it supplies sodium nitrite longer.
-Cures are applied at 3-4 g (1/2 tsp) per 1 kg of meat what introduces 200-250 parts per million of sodium nitrite.
-For making regular cooked/smoked sausages cure #1 is added at 2.5 g (1/2 tsp) per 1 kg of meat what introduces 150 parts per million of sodium nitrite.
-A higher amount may be introduced to sausages that will be dried as their manufacturing process is longer and nitrite dissipates rapidly in time.
+Cures are applied at 2.5-3 g (1/2 tsp) per 1 kg of meat, which introduces 150-200 parts per million of sodium nitrite.
+For making regular cooked/smoked sausages cure #1 is added at 2.5 g (1/2 tsp) per 1 kg of meat, which introduces 150 parts per million of sodium nitrite.
+A slightly higher amount may be introduced to sausages that are dried as their manufacturing process is longer and nitrite dissipates rapidly in time.

 Sugar

-In the past sugar was often mentioned in sausage recipes which used sodium nitrate (cure 1 and cure 2 were not available yet).
-In the past sodium nitrate was commonly used but it needed curing bacteria (present in meat) to start reaction with nitrate.
-As a result of the reaction nitrate produced sodium nitrite which started reacting with meat.
-However, curing bacteria needed food to grow and to start reaction with sodium nitrate.
-This food was a small amount of sugar added to meat.
+In the past, sugar was often mentioned in sausage recipes that used sodium nitrate (cure 1 and cure 2 were not available yet).
+In the past, sodium nitrate was commonly used, but it needed curing bacteria (present in meat) to start a reaction with nitrate.
+As a result of the reaction, nitrate produced sodium nitrite which started reacting with meat.
+However, curing bacteria needed nutrients to grow and to start a reaction with nitrate.
+This food was a small amount of sugar added to the meat.
 Today, the practice of adding sugar is of lesser importance because sodium nitrite does not require curing bacteria at all.
-In a small way, the addition of sugar offsets harshness of salt and somewhat contributes to the preservation of red color in the sausages.
-Sugar is added as food for lactic acid bacteria in fast fermented sausages to increase acidity (pH drop).
-In Chinese sausages, relatively large amounts of sugar (sometimes up to 20%) is added as flavoring.
-Generally, it is added at 6-7% (60-70 g/1 kg of meat, which is corresponds to 4-5 tablespoons), although less sugar can be added.
+In a small way, the addition of sugar offsets the harshness of salt and somewhat contributes to the preservation of red color in the sausages.
+Sugar is added as food for lactic acid bacteria in fast-fermented sausages to increase acidity (pH drop).
+In Chinese sausages, relatively large amounts of sugar (sometimes up to 20%) are added as flavoring.
+Generally, it is added at 6-7% (60-70 g/1 kg of meat, which corresponds to 4-5 tablespoons, although less sugar can be added.
 However, if less than 2% sugar is added, the sausage will lose its unique flavor and character.
 As it is combined with salt, soy sauce, white wine or grain alcohol, and spices, it imparts a very pleasant flavor to dry sausages.
 White sugar is used for making Chinese sausages.

 Soy Sauce